promise-nuggets/promise-nuggets.github.io/src/site/04-power-of-then-async-operations.md

 ---
 title: The power of then - async operations
-layout: nuggets
+layout: nuggets.html.pug
 category: Introduction
 date: 2007-01-05
 ---

 In the [previous example](03-power-of-then-sync-processing.html) we learned how to apply sync transformations to the result.
 But what if we need to do another async operation instead?

 For example, what if we want to fetch the user from a database, then fetch all of his friends?